sankket/sankket/README.md

 # Hello World 👋

 I am  Sanket Godbole and I am a Information Technology Graduate from Government College of Engineering, Aurangabad and IT Working Professional.
 I love working on projects and applications where I can see it have a positive impact on Society.
-I have aws developer associate certification and Microsoft certified Azure Fundamentals Certification.
+I have aws developer associate certification and Microsoft certified Azure Fundamentals Certification, AZ303- Azure Technology Architect.

 ## Blurb about me